MeryemElh/dataeng-project/README.md

 ![alt text](/doc/neo4jupyter_graph.png)

 The result is stored in the results folder in the file 'out.ipynb'.
 It describes all the steps of the analysis.
+The notebook it's based on can be found in the data folder and is named analytics.ipynb.

 # Next steps